Bio

 People are my preferred motif.
 I paint people who stimulate me, forceful personalities.
 I also frequently portray myself.
 Painting a single portrait of a subject doesn’t satisfy me.
 Usually I produce an extensive series, examining various nuances in manner and mood.
 Ultimately I depict emotional states.
 Those of my subjects as well as my own.

-Some of my paintings are aesthetically pleasing and some provocative.
+I alternate between the aesthetic and the provocative.
 On one extreme are my urban psychological portraits.
-There’s a certain drama and grotesquerie in these works, a relish for exaggerated poses, twisted limbs and grimaces.
-They rely on light-dark contrasts, so the hues are somewhat muted.
-The brushwork is thick, vigorous and expressive.
-My tropical nudes, on the other extreme, are gentle and graceful with their elongated fingers and necks.
-They’re painted more sparingly in bright, exuberant color harmonies that radiate joy and warmth.
+There’s a certain drama and grotesquerie in these works, a relish for exaggerated poses, twisted limbs, and grimaces.
+The brushwork is vigorous and expressive.
+My nudes, in contrast, are gentler, more graceful, with their elongated fingers and necks.
+They’re painted sparingly in warm, exuberant color harmonies.
 I am not insensitive to beauty, as illusory as it may be.